Skip to content

 Importers sourcing preparations of meat, fish from China face specific tariff considerations, with approximately $575B in total bilateral trade.

 Preparations of Meat, Fish from China are also subject to Section 301 tariffs, which range from 25% to 100% depending on the specific product classification.
 Section 301 tariffs were not affected by the Supreme Court ruling and remain in full effect.
-Combined with the 10% Section 122 base rate, importers may face effective rates of about 35% or more.
+Combined with the 10% forced-labor base rate, importers may face effective rates of about 35% or more.

 Key products in HTS Chapter 16 imported from China include Canned tuna, Sausages, Smoked salmon, Corned beef, Prepared shrimp, and Sardines in oil.